 Each attorney at Benson & Bingham carries decades of experience representing clients in all types of personal injury and wrongful death cases.
 Our dedication to bringing justice and closure as we advocate for our clients is evident throughout the legal process, and we are proud to offer personal representation and close communication to you.Meet the Attorneys

-Our Las Vegas wrongful death law firm has recovered almost $3 million total for clients seeking compensation and damages for the negligent-caused death of their loved one.
+Our Las Vegas law firm has recovered almost $500 million in total for clients seeking compensation and damages in personal injury cases.
 We fight for justice and maximum compensation.

 Recently, Benson & Bingham advocated for a client who had lost their loved one in a parking lot accident.
 We utilized our knowledge and experience, and were able to recover over $400,000 for their pain, suffering, and losses.